Accenture/accenture.github.io/_drafts/trying-out-kubernetes-1-2.md

 ## Starting a simple service

-With version 1.2 Kubernetes has simplified the application definition so that the yaml-based configuration isn't  needed.
-With the run command a service can be started and the configuration can also be later edited so that the yaml-based configuration file is provided by Kubernetes for editing.
+With version 1.2, Kubernetes has simplified the application definition so that the yaml-based configuration isn't needed.
+With the run command, a service can be started and the configuration can be edited later so that the yaml-based configuration file is provided by Kubernetes for editing.

 ### Running a simple image